tcg-digital-us/react-box-whiskers-poc/docs/source/project/development/integrate-vega-elasticsearch.rst

            <div id="Graph"></div>
          </header>
        </div>
-     );
+     )
    }

+   export default App;

 We used an effect without dependencies (by putting nothing in the ``[]``) to fetch the status of our elasticsearch instance as soon as the module loads, drew a bar graph with that data, and then we set the ``elastic_response`` state to the response's json using the setter function ``setElasticResponse()`` provided by ``useState()``.
-Once the state has changed, the module will refresh, displaying a graphical reprisentation of the current Elasticsearch nodes status.
+Once the state has changed, the module will refresh, displaying a graphical representation of Elasticsearch's current node status.

 We know in the grand scheme of things that we want to display a graph and a form.
 When the App module is first loaded, it should make the calls necessary to get the list of documents that make up the penguins index from elasticsearch and display it to a box-and-whiskers plot.